Search for 4th of July and July Calendar Events and

 *NOTE: Spectator chairs may not be put along parade route until 6pm on July 3rd.

-Fremont's patriotic Parade starts at 10am sharp in the Downtown District of Fremont (Centerville District).
+10am - Fremont's patriotic Parade takes place in the Downtown District of Fremont (featuring the Niles District).
 Parade route — begins at State Street and Capitol Avenue, then proceeds on to Paseo Padre Parkway, Walnut Avenue, California Street, ending on Beacon Avenue.

 July 4 — Oakland's Jack